 Cable termination is critical for reduced emissions.
-Cable termination and connectors should be kept away from the charging surface.
+Cable termination and connectors should be kept away from the charging soil and cables should be routed away from the charging surface.

 If emissions are present, adding clamp-on ferrites/absorbers to the cable can help reduce emissions.
 Selected ferrite/absorber materials should be rated for the failing frequencies.